longturn/freeciv21/docs/Contributing/style-guide.rst

 admonition is rendered as an offset block in a document, sometimes outlined or shaded, with a title matching the admonition type.
 We use some of the standard admonitions in our documentation as well.

-* :literal:`.. attention::` -- Use attention to bring a very important high profile item to the reader's attention.
+* :literal:`.. attention::` -- Use Attention to bring a very important high profile item to the reader's attention.

 .. attention::
     This is a really important message!
-Don't forget to eat breakfast every day.
+Do not forget to eat breakfast every day.

 * :literal:`.. todo::` -- Use To Do as a reminder for documentation editors to come back and fix things at a later date.